RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 Currently, it does seem that language models are more capable than vision models.
 Language models currently outperform visual models due to information density, data requirements, and data availability.

 In a given data point there is a certain amount of explicit information in the form of bits.
 But then there is relevant information that is useful.
-For example if you take an image of the park, a lot of bits are used to represent the position of every blade of grass.
+For , if you take an image of the park, a lot of bits are used to represent the position of every blade of grass.
 But that is not useful in most scenarios.
 Language is very compressed.
 While there are some filler words that don’t add much [information](https://www.youtube.com/watch?v=VvPaEsuz-tY&ab_channel=Argonaut57), the ratio of knowledge to bits is high.
-However for images, most of the bits are not useful.
-This means you needs orders of magnitude more bits of data to learn equivalent knowledge.
-Video models are further behind because you need another order of magnitude more bits, since consecutive frames in video are mostly redundant.
+However, for images, most of the bits are not useful.
+This means you need orders of magnitude more bits of data to learn equivalent knowledge.
+Video models are further behind because you need another order of magnitude more bits since consecutive frames in video are mostly redundant.

 While language-based AI leads, scenarios exist where visual learning could catch up.
 One scenario in which visual learning could overtake language is that we will have a large number of robots / autonomous vehicles interacting with the world while collecting visual data.
 Language will be data constrained with the rate of new text generation limiting scaling.
 In a world with a lot of robots, the knowledge gained from the visual world and the size of the available datasets may exceed that of text.
 However, this is all very speculative.
 We don’t know how important vision or grounding is for intelligence.

-# A Framework for Building Human Level AI
+# A Framework for Building Human-Level AI

 Yann proposes a high level architecture for building an AI system that is aimed at addressing the problems we outlined.
 This is a design for an intelligent agent that can perceive the world,